ElliotMonde/restAPIpractice/README.md

 A RESTful API project called wikiAPI.
 A wiki that fetches articles of my projects.
+The API uses Express for GET, POST, PUT, PATCH, DELETE.